Last Updated on September 18, 2021 by Jim Ferri

 Although a bit of a niche festival, Silakkamarkkinat is an ancient tradition in Helsinki that has been held every year since 1743.

-Taste of Helsinki, the largest gourmet food and wine festival in the country, adds something unique to food festival in Europe in 2020.
+Taste of Helsinki, the largest gourmet food and wine festival in the country, adds something unique to food festivals in Europe in 2021.
 At this festival, in addition to other events, 12 of the best restaurants in the city, including three Michelin-starred establishments, prepare a picnic lunch for you.
 There’s plenty of wine, champagne, and beer to go along with it.

 – France’s Food Festivals